nikitavoloboev/data/networking/file-sharing.md

 - [portal](https://github.com/jackyzha0/portal) - Zero-config peer-to-peer encrypted live folder syncing tool that respects your .gitignore.
 - [sfz](https://github.com/weihanglo/sfz) - Simple static file serving command-line tool written in Rust.
 - [Streamwo](https://streamwo.com/) - Simple video hosting & sharing.
+- [Estuary](https://estuary.tech/) - Use any browser and our API to store public data on the Filecoin Network and retrieve it from anywhere, anytime.